 - Apparently, one billion cards are exchanged worldwide on 14 February.
 Save the polar bears though, people: recycle those words of love!

 - Bling, bling: in the US alone, Americans will spend roughly $19.2 billion on gifts this year, each gift averaging $110!

 - It’s all about the roses: approximately 240 million of them are cultivated globally for Valentine’s Day each year.

-4. If you are looking for a new and exciting holiday destination, and a reason to celebrate all things love, then South Korea is where you should be jetting off to: apparently, the 14th of every month is dedicated to romance.
+If you are looking for a new and exciting holiday destination (post-pandemic, of course!), and a reason to celebrate all things love, then South Korea is where you should jet off to when things reopen.
+Apparently, the 14th of every month is dedicated to romance.

 Happy Valentine’s Day, all!